-D-H Part IV Program staff will review the completed worksheet to determine that the project has been carried out with appropriate QI methods and expected engagement of participating physicians.
+Dartmouth Health Part IV Program staff will review the completed worksheet to determine that the project has been carried out with appropriate QI methods and the expected engagement of participating physicians.
 Project leads (if appropriate) will be contacted regarding questions.

-The report form has been designed to assure that requirements of the ABMS Part IV MOC Portfolio Program are met for each D-H QI project designated for Part IV MOC.
-D-H uses the evaluation criteria and scoring shown on Evaluation for QI Projects for Part IV MOC (DOCX).
+The report form has been designed to assure that the ABMS Part IV MOC Portfolio Program requirements are met for each Dartmouth Health QI project designated for Part IV MOC.
+Dartmouth Health uses the evaluation criteria and scoring shown on Evaluation for QI Projects for Part IV MOC (DOCX).
 These criteria are similar to those used by ABMS in auditing QI projects.

-4. Physicians attesting to their participation on the QI project
+4. Physicians attesting to their participation in the QI project

-When the QI project has been completed and approved, D-H Part IV Program staff will provide Physician Attestation (PDF) forms to participating physicians.
+When the QI project has been completed and approved, Dartmouth Health Part IV Program staff will provide Physician Attestation (PDF) forms to participating physicians.

-This form must be fully completed and returned to the D-H MOC Office or Project Leader.
+This form must be fully completed and returned to the Dartmouth Health MOC Office or Project Leader.

-If there are multiple participants on a project, attestation forms will be reviewed by the Project Leader, and then returned to the D-H MOC Part IV staff.
+If there are multiple participants on a project, attestation forms will be reviewed by the Project Leader and then returned to the Dartmouth Health MOC Part IV staff.